 Then, after 7 years spent in Leicestershire, they decided to move to the beautiful town of Cheltenham, in the Cotswolds.
 They have received from the customers of “La Table d’Yves” their best encouragements and all promise to come to Cheltenham to see them (see reviews & press page).

-The restaurant with white tablecloths and cutlery deployed “a la Française” is run by Elisabeth.
-The Head Chef Yves offers a la carte an authentic range of traditional and creative French dishes regularly updated.
+The restaurant with white tablecloths and cutlery deployed “a la Française” was run by Elisabeth.
+The Head Chef Yves offered a la carte an authentic range of traditional and creative French dishes regularly updated.

 They have now converted the restaurant into a French Bistro – Café du Midi.

 * A big Merci to JAY RAYNER for his review in “The Observer” in November 2021.